 After the pandemic struck, we’re also seeing some of the barriers being down (the entry barrier, the digital skepticism barrier among some of the stakeholders).
 Healthcare stakeholders worldwide finally agree that digital is the way forward.
-Let's dive in and see what types of healthcare software revolutionize the industry.
+Let's dive in and see what types of healthcare software revolutionize the industry and is the future of the healthcare app development.

 Electronic Health Records (EHR)